William Symington

-William Symington (1764–1831) was a Scottish engineer and inventor, and the builder of the first practical steamboat, the Charlotte Dundas.
+William Symington (1764–1831) was a Scottish engineer and inventor during the Georgian era.
+He is most well known as the builder of the first practical steamboat, the Charlotte Dundas.
+The engine has been described as "without doubt the most compact and efficient marine steam engine up to that time" and its design would influence later steamboat and steamship engine designs.
+While Symington died in poverty after failing to commercialise his steam engine designs, he is still credited as one of the great inventors of the early Industrial Revolution.

 Early life

 Symington was born in Leadhills, South Lanarkshire, Scotland, to a family he described as being "respectable but not wealthy."
 His father worked as a practical mechanic at the Leadhills mines.

 Although his parents intended for him to enter the ministry, he intended to use his good education to make a career as an engineer.
 So, in 1785, he joined his brother George in his attempts to build a steam engine at Wanlockhead, Dumfriesshire.
 While there, he impressed the manager of a local mining company, Gilbert Meason, so much that he was sent to the University of Edinburgh in 1786 to spend a few months attending science lectures.

 By the time William joined his brother, George had already succeeded in building the second engine using James Watt's design to be built in Scotland.